klipitkas/tunnl.gg/ARCHITECTURE.md

 **Features:**

 - **Connection rate limiting**: Sliding window (1 minute) tracking new SSH connections per IP
+- **Per-tunnel rate limiting**: Tunnels exceeding HTTP rate limits are killed and their SSH client IP is blocked
-- **Auto-blocking**: IPs exceeding rate limits 5 times are blocked for 1 hour
+- **Auto-blocking**: IPs exceeding rate limits are blocked for 1 hour
 - **Block notification**: Users see block expiry time when attempting to connect
 - **Connection closure**: All SSH connections (and their tunnels) are forcibly closed when an IP is blocked
 - **Memory cleanup**: Background goroutine removes stale entries every 5 minutes